Faculty Members

 Research on the art of Japanese Shinto-Buddhist syncretism

-My main interest lies in understanding religion of the people in the past and how they expressed their belief through the art.
-My current work focus on the art of Shinto-Buddhist syncretism, especially in Koyasan area, known as the center of Japanese Shingon esoteric Buddhism.
+My main interest lies in understanding the religions of past peoples and how they expressed their beliefs through art.
+My current work focuses on Shinto-Buddhist syncretic art, especially in Koyasan area, known as the center of Japanese Shingon esoteric Buddhism.
 I am also interested in ancient East Asian musical instruments.
-We lost some of them, but the images remained in the arts such as Buddhist sculptures and paintings, and they give us useful hints to solve the mysteries of ancient times.
+Although many are no longer extant, images remaining in the arts—such as Buddhist sculptures and paintings— provide us with useful hints to solve the mysteries of ancient times.

 SAKATA Mamiko